jnk0le/random/pipeline cycle test/README.md

 ```

-optimization manual suggests 2 cycle load to use which is the case of "pointer chasing"
+Optimization manual suggests 2 cycle load to use which is the case of "pointer chasing",
+Due to skewed pipe, can't forward load from younger slot to older in 2 cycles.

 ```
 	ldr r1, [r5]